Helianthus annuus

 Tiger’s Eye is a bold and beautiful sunflower variety introduced in the 1990s by breeder Alan Kapuler.
 It is prized for its vivid bicolour blooms and manageable height, making it a perfect choice for home gardens.
 With golden yellow petals encircling a deep red to bronze ring around the central disc, these flowers create a glowing effect that lights up beds, borders, and container displays.

-Blooms are approximately 10 to 14 centimetres wide and grow on strong, upright stems.
+Blooms are approximately 10-14 cm wide and grow on strong, upright stems.
 Tiger’s Eye is highly attractive to pollinators such as bees and butterflies, while the mature seed heads offer a late-season food source for birds.
 It also makes a lovely cut flower, bringing rich colour and cheerful structure to indoor arrangements.

 Sow seeds directly into well-prepared soil once the last frost has passed.
-Plant seeds 2.5 centimetres deep and space 30 to 45 centimetres apart in full sun.
+Plant seeds 2.5 cm deep and space 30-45 cm apart in full sun.
 Sunflowers thrive in well-drained, compost-enriched soil and benefit from regular watering during early growth.
-Germination usually takes 7 to 14 days in soil temperatures around 21 degrees Celsius.
-Plants typically flower within 70 to 90 days of sowing.
+Germination usually takes 7-14 days in soil temperatures around 21 °C. Plants typically flower within 70-90 days of sowing.

-Tiger’s Eye grows to between 90 and 150 centimetres tall, occasionally reaching up to 2 metres in favourable conditions.
+Tiger’s Eye grows to between 90-150 cm tall, occasionally reaching up to 2 m in favourable conditions.
 The plant has a branching habit with multiple blooms per stem and maintains good balance without becoming top-heavy.
 In windy locations, light staking may help support taller growth.

 For South African gardeners seeking a sunflower with visual impact and reliable performance, Tiger’s Eye is a top choice.
 Its fiery colouring, strong stems, and food value make it both a showpiece and a pollinator favourite.